Vitamin D2 vs D3: What’s the Difference?

-This article explains the differences between vitamin D2 and D3, and whether one form is better than the other.
+This article explains the differences between vitamin D2 and D3, and which form is the best.

 What is vitamin D?

 While classified as a vitamin, vitamin D is more of a hormone.

 More than 30 organs, including your bones, intestine, kidneys, muscles, and skin, have vitamin D receptors (1).

 Vitamin D binds to these receptors to exert a range of functions related to bone health, blood sugar control, blood pressure regulation as well as immune and muscle function (2).

 Vitamin D is unique because your skin can make it from sunlight, which is why it’s commonly referred to as the “sunshine vitamin.”

 Approximately five to 30 minutes of sun exposure (without sunscreen) between 10 AM and 3 PM at least twice per week can provide your body with adequate vitamin D (3).